Hornbill-Docs/esp-config/esp-config/_inline/api-key-rules.md

+title: API Key Rules
+---
 # API Key Rules

 You can restrict the use of an API Key by specifying one or more rules that restrict the use of the API for specific API's, WebDAV resources and/or IP addresses where the API key use can originate from.

 If no rules are specified, then any API that the API key's associated user account has rights to invoked, can be called.
 If one or more API rules are defined, only API's that match these rules will be allowed, and the same in relation to WebDAV rules.

-Each APIKEY rule is a simple string that can include DOS-style wildcards.
+Each API key rule is a simple string that can include DOS-style wildcards.
 Rules are evaluated until a match is found, if no match is found the API call is rejected.

 You can also add one or more IP rules (from build 3755).
-If no IP rules are defined, then there are no restrcitions on the callers IP address.
+If no IP rules are defined, then there are no restrictions on the callers IP address.
 However, if one or more IP rules are defined, then one of the rules *must* match the callers IP address, otherwise the API call will be rejected.

 You can also add one or more WebDAV rules (from build 3790).
-If no WebDAV rules are defined, then there are no restrcitions on the WebDAV resources and operations.
+If no WebDAV rules are defined, then there are no restrictions on the WebDAV resources and operations.
 However, if one or more WebDAV rules are defined, then one of the rules *must* match the callers WebDAV request, otherwise the WebDAV API call will be rejected.

 IP rules are specified either as an absolute IP address, or as a network address using the [Classless Inter-Domain Routing (CIDR)](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) network address formatting convention.